-The female officer was wearing a blue shirt with a yellow jacket and blue pants, the male officers wore civilian clothes with a yellow jacket.
-The respondent has identified the female officer as using this uniform:
+The female officer wore a blue shirt with a yellow jacket and blue pants, the male officers wore civilian clothes with a yellow jacket.
+The female officer’s uniform was consistent with the one pictured below:

 Upon being discovered the group expressed in English that they wanted asylum.
 The officers swore and screamed in the respondent’s face and threatened to slap the respondent.
 The group was then handcuffed with zip ties and loaded into the backseat of a green or blue Mercedes van and driven about 7 kilometers on an unpaved road at a high speed.

-The respondent has identified this van as the vehicle they were driven in:
+The respondent has identified this van as like the vehicle they were driven in:

-The car stopped on the side of the road and the group was left inside the locked car while another police patrol approached in a green jeep (Image 3).
+The car stopped on the side of the road and the group was left inside the locked car while another patrol approached in a green jeep.
 The group was then moved from the first car to the trunk of the jeep.
 The trunk of the jeep was about 1×2 m, and the respondent says it was locked and it was hard to breathe inside the trunk.
-There were four male officers in this jeep wearing Sacramento green uniforms with the Bulgarian flag on their arm and a logo on the chest (Image 4 and Image 5).
+There were four male officers in this jeep wearing green uniforms with the Bulgarian flag on their arm and a logo on the chest (Image 2).

 After this, the jeep drove the respondents about another 10 kilometers on an unpaved road.
 Their driving was reckless and they kept drifting to make the respondents hit the side of the trunk.
 They stopped about 900 meters before the fence and the respondent reported that they could see the fence from where the car stopped.

 The respondents were then loaded back into the trunk and driven for about five minutes to a place with two male and one female officer.
-These officers were dressed in the same uniform but wore green jackets (same uniform but green jackets, same vehicle).
-They had another vehicle, the same kind.
+These officers were dressed in the same uniform but wore green jackets.
+They had another vehicle of the same kind.
 At this location the group was pushed to their knees, they couldn’t see the site as it was dark and the officers had turned off all the vehicle lights.